 We were stationed back in the states when I was twelve, my father working at the Pentagon.
 It was a difficult transition for us all.
 Shortly thereafter, my father retired and did what all retired intelligence officers do – he went to work for Langley.

-Graduating in 3 years and one quarter with honors, I went to work for a brokerage firm in Colorado during the frenzy of the penny stock market.
-At the same time I took a part time stint dancing in a modern dance company just for funzies.
+Graduating from college in just over 3 years with honors, I went to work for a brokerage firm in Colorado during the frenzy of the penny stock market.
+At the same time I also took a part time stint dancing in a modern dance company just for funzies.
 The market collapsed and I got hooked in with a real estate developer.

-That market collapsed and my boss/soon to be husband and I moved to Sausalito where we bought and lived on a Passport 40 sailboat.
+Frenzied highs and lows, that market too ultimately collapsed and my boss/soon to be husband and I moved to Sausalito where we bought and lived on a Passport 40 sailboat.
 Once again I joined a jazz troupe, but when they wanted me to travel, my husband wasn’t too thrilled.
 That was nixed.

-Sailing the Bay, the Delta, down to Santa Barbara, The Channel Islands, and LA was enough for me and besides my clock said – CHILDREN.
+Sailing the Bay, the Delta, down to Santa Barbara, The Channel Islands, and LA was quite an adventure and life lessons were learned.
+But my internal clock chimed and – CHILDREN became the mantra.
 Migrating to Half Moon Bay and then El Granada, my number-one-son was born.
-But the California society was not terribly embracing, nor was it conducive to raising a child, so we packed our bags and drove back to Colorado.
+But California was not terribly embracing, in fact it was rather snobbish, nor was it conducive to raising a child, so we packed our bags and drove back to Colorado.

 Colorado saw me pop out two more boys before a very nasty divorce.
-I was now raising three boys ages 5, 2 and 9 months virtually by myself.
+I was now raising three boys ages 5, 2 years and a 9 month old virtually by myself.
 Various business ventures allowed me to keep my children out of daycare, which was a priority, and still make a living.
 Art beckoned me still, dance was beyond my age, so I began to paint.

 I met my current husband, became an evangelical, and eventually learned the art of bronze sculpture.
 See, helenaglass.com.
-Not one to idle well, I began writing commentaries for my husband’s financial business which ultimately led me to write a fiction novel.
-Still in it’s editing phase, I was devoid of writing and decided to blog as a means of unraveling what I saw as a media bereft of truth.
+Not one to idle well, I began writing commentaries for my husband’s financial business which ultimately led me to write this blog and short stories.
+Truth became an obsession.
+And the more I was subjected to lies, the more obsessed I c=became with worldly Truth.
+This was – the gift my husband bestowed unwittingly.